 We’re elated by the support of Walkaway House owners Ben and Carolyn and really excited at all the possibilities this collaboration holds.

-We are so grateful to our collective and community members who keep the mission alive and growing and have been crucial in the development of our collective future.
+We are so grateful to our collective and community members who keep the mission alive and growing and have been crucial in the development of our collective future in the Berkshires.

 Common Folk Artist Collective